Home » Recipes » Dessert » Easy 2-Ingredient Soda Cake Recipe

 No eggs?
 No oil?
 No problem!
 This simple recipe for how to make a cake with soda will get you that delicious dessert with just 2 easy ingredients!
 This simple baking hack was a fun way to make dessert for my family.

-While this 2-ingredient dessert might be my easiest dessert recipe, I have many other simple treats I’m sure you’ll also enjoy.
+While this cake made with soda pop and cake mix might be my easiest dessert recipe, I have many other simple treats I’m sure you’ll also enjoy.

 Close up of a bundt cake with powdered sugar on it on a table.